 - 1 tablespoon minced chives

-- Sprinkle steaks on both sides with pepper and salt; set aside.
-In a large skillet, cook onion and mustard in 2 tablespoons butter for 1 minute.
-Add steaks; cook for 2-5 minutes on each side or until the meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium 160°; well-done 170°).
+- Sprinkle steaks with pepper and salt.
+In a large skillet, heat 2 tablespoons butter over medium heat.
+Add green onion and mustard; cook 1 minute.
+Add steaks; cook 2-5 minutes on each side or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium 160°; well-done 170°).

 - Remove steaks to a serving platter and keep warm.
-In the same skillet, add the lemon juice, Worcestershire sauce and remaining butter; cook and stir for 2 minutes or until thickened.
+In same skillet, add lemon juice, Worcestershire sauce and remaining butter; cook and stir 2 minutes or until thickened.
 Add parsley and chives.
 Serve with steaks.
 Yield: 4 servings.